Akash19304/Diamond_Price_Prediction/README.md

-Diamond Price Prediction using machine learning
+## Diamond Price Prediction using Machine Learning

+Run $ python setup.py install $ in cmd
+to install all dependencies